YosysHQ/riscv-formal/docs/procedure.md

 and should be tested with the `csrc_upcnt_check`.
 The CSR up-counter check is the only check to utilise the hpmevent macro at this time.

+Consistency checks can also be appended with `_mask=` with a verilog expression which will be applied to the CSR as a bit mask before testing the return value.
+Note that `_mask` must be defined *after* any other value assignment for the check, but *before* `_hpm`.
+For example, the statement `misa const=0_mask="32'h 0aaa_ffff"` masks the `misa` CSR and then checks for a constant value of 0.
+A mask value is currently only supported in the `const`, `zero`, and `any` checks.

 `const` is currently the only other test to support value assignment.
 If no value is provided, a value of `rdata_shadow` will be assigned such that any value is accepted provided it is constant.